New ‘airbag helmet’ protection for cyclists

 According to leading brain injury charity, Headway, the number of cyclist deaths on British roads has increased by 11 per cent over the past three years, with the highest volume of casualties in young teens, aged from 12-15.

-Paul Brown, a serious injury solicitor at Thompsons Solicitors, said: “The technology behind this new, invisible helmet is fascinating, and has the potential to significantly improve the safety of cyclists on the road.
+A Thompsons Solicitors brain injury specialist, said: “The technology behind this new, invisible helmet is fascinating, and has the potential to significantly improve the safety of cyclists on the road.
 There has been a negative trend for a number of years where people think it’s ‘un-cool’ to wear a helmet, and this new product could address that issue directly.

 “It’s currently in the very early stages of development which means its retail price won’t be affordable to the everyday market yet, but the concept is something to watch.